puikinsh/Travelify/README.md

 ## Customization

-This theme has loads of customization options available via Appearance - Theme Options and via WordPress Customizer under Apperance - Customize.
+This theme has loads of customization options available via WordPress Customizer under Apperance - Customize.
 For more information about setup you can read **[Theme Documentationn](http://colorlib.com/wp/support/travelify/)**

 ## License